Indonesia flag

-The postal code for Batang Kapas is 25661 in Sumatera Barat, Pesisir Selatan, Indonesia.
-The table below lists ZIP codes and postcodes for places within Batang Kapas.
+The Postal Codes (Kode pos) for Batang Kapas is 25661 in Pesisir Selatan, Sumatera Barat, Pesisir Selatan, Indonesia.
+The table below lists Postal Codes and postcodes for places within Batang Kapas.

 Postal Codes for Places in Batang Kapas